Enrique Iglesias: 2007–2009: Insomniac, 95/08 Éxitos and Greatest Hits

 After a two-year hiatus, Iglesias released his new album Insomniac on 12 June 2007.
 The album was so named due to it being recorded mainly at night.
 The record had a more contemporary pop style than that of his previous albums.
-Its highlights includes his first collaboration with a rapper on "Push", featuring Lil Wayne, as well as "Ring My Bells" which had featured on the commercial for Tommy Hilfiger's True Star Men and a cover of Ringside's "Tired of Being Sorry".
+Its highlights include his first collaboration with a rapper on "Push", featuring Lil Wayne, as well as "Ring My Bells" which was featured on the commercial for Tommy Hilfiger's True Star Men and a cover of Ringside's "Tired of Being Sorry".
 The album's first single, "Do You Know?
 (The Ping Pong Song)", was released on 10 April 2007.
 It was Iglesias's highest-charting song on the Billboard Hot 100 since "Escape".
 The song was also a hit throughout Europe, peaking in the top 10 in many countries.
 The Spanish version of the song, titled "Dímelo", was number one on the Billboard Hot Latin Songs chart for eleven weeks.
 Iglesias followed up with the ballad "Somebody's Me", which was released as a single in North America.
 The song was played extensively on AC radio and peaked high on Billboards Hot AC.
 In Europe, the second single was "Tired of Being Sorry", which performed well in many countries; he recorded a version of the song with French singer Nâdiya, which was number one in France for eleven weeks.
 A solo version of "Push" was added to the soundtrack of the movie Step Up 2 the Streets.
 The song was regarded as the third single from the album.
 A music video was released which features the film's lead actors.

 On 4 July 2007, Iglesias became the first Western artist to play a concert in Syria in three decades when he performed for a sold-out crowd of ten thousand in the capital Damascus and in the same week, he performed on Live Earth in Hamburg.
 The Insomniac World Tour was launched at the Coca-Cola Dome in Johannesburg, South Africa, the same venue he ended his last world tour, and took him to sold-out arenas throughout Europe.
 It was his first arena tour of the UK, with him playing venues such as Manchester's MEN Arena and Wembley Arena.
 The tour ended with Iglesias performing at the newly opened L.A.
 Live.
 A second leg of the tour took him throughout Latin America.
 Iglesias's song "Can You Hear Me" was chosen as the official song of the UEFA Euro 2008 football tournament.
 He performed the song live at the 29 June 2008 final in Vienna, Austria.
 The song featured on a re-issue of Insomniac, which was released in certain countries.